-Jeremy Yip is an Assistant Professor of Management at Georgetown University’s McDonough School of Business and a Visiting Scholar at the University of Pennsylvania’s Wharton School.
+Jeremy A. Yip is an Assistant Professor of Management at Georgetown University’s McDonough School of Business and a Research Scholar at the University of Pennsylvania’s Wharton School.

 His primary stream of research explores how emotions predictably influence behavior.
 In particular, his research demonstrates that anger promotes deception and negotiation impasses, but diminishes empathy and perspective-taking.
 His work also considers the ethical consequences of anxiety and gratitude, and the role of individual differences in emotional intelligence.
 Most recently, his work investigates the relationship between organizational cultural norms and emotion.

-A second stream of his research explores competition.
-In this stream, his work introduces a new conceptualization of competitive communication called trash-talking.
-His research shows that trash-talking is commonly encountered in organizations.
-His findings reveal that trash-talking triggers perceptions of rivalry and boosts effort-based performance.
-However, trash-talking can have destructive consequences such as increasing unethical behavior or diminishing creativity.
+A second stream of his research focuses on incivility.
+He introduces a new conceptualization of communication called competitive incivility or “trash-talking”.
+His research shows that competitive incivility is commonly encountered in organizations.
+His findings reveal that competitive incivility triggers perceptions of rivalry, boosts effort-based performance, diminishes creativity, and promotes unethical behavior.

 His research has been published in leading journals such as Organizational Behavior & Human Decision Processes, Research in Organizational Behavior, Psychological Science, Current Opinion in Psychology, Social Psychological & Personality Science, and Emotion.

 Professor Yip earned his Ph.D. in organizational behavior from the Rotman School of Management at the University of Toronto and completed his postdoctoral fellowship in the Department of Psychology at Yale University.
 He was a Lecturer & Research Scholar at the Wharton School where he conducted research and taught three sections of the Wharton Negotiations course each year.
 Professor Yip joined the McDonough School of Business at Georgetown University in 2017 as a tenure-track professor.

 Jeremy Yip’s research investigates the nature and consequences of conflict and negotiations.

-Specifically, his research investigates emotions, trash-talking and ethics.
+Specifically, his research investigates emotions, ethics, incivility, and organizational culture.